Professional Doctorate in International Business specialisation America (e-learning)

 specialisation America issued by EENI (School of International Business).

-The diploma of doctorate is awarded after assessing:
+The Diploma of Professional Doctorate is awarded after assessing:

 - The level of participation of the Doctoral student in the subjects of the Doctoral programme